Miliza Morelle: Your world is coming closer to me. But I’m afraid. —Martha O’Driscoll (AS Miliza Morelle) in The House of Dracula (1945)

 The Appleton Museum of Art remains to this day and some of the staff members working there today even knew the Appletons.
 O’Driscoll’s portrait is on display in the lobby, while the auditorium features a semi-permanent display of the Appleton Museum and Appleton family history in our auditorium.
 Part of the display highlights O’Driscoll’s film career.
 In 2012, the museum screened as many of O’Driscoll’s films as possible.
 The following photos of O’Driscoll’s portrait and the Appleton’s at the museum’s opening were shared with me by Museum Registrar David Reutter.

-The Appleton Museum of Art is located at 333 E Silver Springs Blvd. in Ocala.
+The Appleton Museum of Art is located at 333 E Silver Springs Blvd., Ocala, Florida.